What's it like for students at WGU?

-Database administrators store and organize data, granting access to users when needed, and keeping everything secure from unauthorized access.
-Database administrators ensure organizational data is secure, back-up and restore data, identify users to create administrator databases, update permissions, and more.
+Database administrators store and organize data granting access to users when needed, and keeping everything secure from unauthorized access.
+Database administrators ensure organizational data is secure, back up and restore data, identify users to create administrator databases, update permissions, and more.
 Every industry and organization needs this role in order to make sure their users are secure and the organization can run smoothly.

-Database administrators make an average of $90,000 per year, according to the BLS, with the highest paid professionals making around $50,000 and the highest paid making more than $138,000 per year.
+Database administrators make an average of $90,000 per year, according to the BLS, with the lowest paid professionals making around $50,000 and the highest paid making more than $138,000 per year.
 The longer you’ve been in the industry, the more you can make.
 Your education level and the industry where you work are also important factors in your salary level.

 job growth by 2028